+De Loutherbourg was celebrated for his dramatic depictions of maritime disasters and sea battles.
+The subject here is the decisive moment in the battle of Camperdown, off the Dutch coast, in 1797.
 A British fleet defeated the Dutch, who were then allied with the French.
-The flagship Venerable fires its last broadside at the Dutch Vryhied.
-Loutherbourg, who was chief designer of scenery at the Drury Lane Theatre, was more concerned with dramatic effect than documentation.
+The flagship Venerable fires its last broadside at the Dutch Vrijheid (Freedom).
+De Loutherbourg, who was chief designer of scenery at the Drury Lane Theatre, was more concerned with dramatic effect than documentation.